hmmmIndeed/nixos-journey/README.md

     nix.settings.experimental-features = [ "nix-command" "flakes" ];

 I like putting it under the area where the hostname is defined but it shouldn't matter where it is.

+Next, save the file and run

+    sudo nixos-rebuild switch

+Now that flakes are enabled, run this to create a flake in your directory

+    sudo nix flake init